Rushi314/UMass_3D_Computer_Vision/README.md

-Assignments and Reaction Reports for 3D Vision Course (Intelligent Visual Computing)
+This repository contains solved assignments and Reaction Reports for 3D Vision Course (Intelligent Visual Computing) at University of Massachusetts Amherst.
+This course was taken by Professor Evangelos Kolegarakis.